June 20, 20227 minute read

 As the centralized place for executing things in a particular order, it seems natural to ask the orchestrator to provide insight into this voyage.
 Unfortunately, if we restrict ourselves to a task-focused view of the world, then this high-level view is disappointingly barren:

-Yes, we can tell that dbt runs after Airbyte, and some Python steps run after dbt, but if we want any sort of knowledge on the actual assets that are being updated, we'll be forced back into a workflow of paging through an unknown number of different tools, pinging co-workers on Slack for clues on the next place to look.
-In an asset-focused workflow, we gain the ability to view the full dependency graph within each of these steps:
+Yes, we can tell that dbt runs after Airbyte, and some Python steps run after dbt, but if we want any sort of knowledge on the actual assets that are being updated, we'll be forced back into a process of paging through an unknown number of different tools, pinging co-workers on Slack for clues on the next place to look.
+In an asset-focused pipelines, we gain the ability to view the full dependency graph within each of these steps:

 Much like with dbt, because each asset definition includes information on the upstream dependencies, this graph can be automatically generated from a set of definitions.
 This makes data lineage a natural byproduct of your data pipelines, rather than information that needs to be scraped out of disparate tools.